 Fear is a performance killer.
 Fear tells us we’re not good enough.
 Even confidence is shattered by fear.
 Only courage can stand up to it.
 Courage gets us moving forward in spite of fear.

 Stay focused on the next step and keep moving.
 As Seth Godin says, “dance with fear.”
 Embrace the journey.
 Love the climb.
 The view from the summit is nice, but it’s fleeting.
-It’s the climb that changes us; the climb makes us into who we dare to believe we could be.
+It’s the climb that changes us; the climb makes us into who we dare to believe we can be.

 Play it safe or follow our heart (and choose the path that excites us).
 It’s a choice we all inevitably face.
 Think about how you’ll feel when you’re 80 years old.
 On your 80th birthday, when you’re too old to climb, how will you feel about playing it safe today?
 Is playing it safe really better than the alternative?